open-component-model/ocm/docs/ocm/operations.md

 For example, an OCI repository with a deep repository structure, is suitable to host OCM components (see [OCI mapping Scheme](modelmapping/oci/README.md)).

-On the client side a suitable implementation or language binding must available to work with component information stored in such a storage backend.
+On the client side, a suitable implementation or language binding must available to work with component information stored in such a storage backend.

 The OCM project provides a complete implementation for common OCI registries, and mapping specification for S3 and OCI.

-Every such binding must support at least a dedicated set of abstract operations working with {elements of the component model}(model.md).
+Every such binding must support at least the mandatory set of abstract operations working with [elements of the component model](model.md) (see below).

 ## Mandatory Model Operations